Student support

 SRUC is a Corporate Parent

-SRUC will liaise with workers, local authorities, social workers and carers with the shared aim of supporting you in making successful transitions to an independent life, learning and work.
+SRUC will liaise with local authorities, social work, carers/guardians with a shared aim to make successful transitions to an independent learning, work, and life.

 Educational and personal support FAQ